lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 protein profiles by using the `pRolocVis` function in the package.
-We found that phenotype 1 was enriched in nucleus associated proteins, phenotype 2 in chromatin associated proteins, phenotype 3 in cytosolic and phenotypes 4 and 5 in lysosomal and endosomal proteins.
+We found that phenotype 1 was enriched in nucleus associated proteins, phenotype 2 in chromatin associated proteins, phenotype 3 in cytosolic and phenotypes 4 and 5 in both lysosomal and endosomal proteins.

 Supervised machine learning {#supervised-machine-learning .unnumbered}
 ===========================